14 British Textile Brands I Love

 Robert Kime

 Never calling himself an interior designer, Robert Kime had a skill for knowing how to find treasures and then decorate a home with them.
-Preferring to be called a collector or gather, Kime’s passion for what he did was shared with us all through his fabric designs.
+Preferring to be called a collector or gatherer, Kime’s passion for what he did was shared with us all through his fabric designs.
 I had the opportunity visit his flagship boutique back in 2023 just a year after his death, and it was a visit I will always remember fondly.
 You can read the post below.

 Read the post: Popping Into Robert Kime’s Atelier in Belgravia